OdinProAgrica/dapper/README.md

 This package is released under GNU GPLv3 Licence: https://www.gnu.org/licenses/gpl-3.0.en.html

 ## Installation

+### Option 1: bundles
+From your commandline (provided you have clienttools installed and on your path) run:
+*ecl bundle info -v https://github.com/OdinProAgrica/dapper.git* If you want a specific version use that version's branch, for details see the help in **ecl bundle install**.

+### Option 2: Manual
 Copy the dapper folder into an ECL repository (or add the folder to your IDE's environment), you can then import the relevent modules.
+You can get zips of each version in the releases section of the github: https://github.com/OdinProAgrica/dapper/releases

+## Important Note!!!!!!!
 **Do note that the standard nomenclature for importing the modules should be respected.** This is because each module references its own functions, requiring a known import name.
 Modules should always be imported as:

 * TransformTools: tt